Globus File Transfer Services

 To get a Globus account, sign up on the Globus account website.

-If you would like to move files to or from Peregrine, please request that a directory be created for you that is accessible to Globus.
-This directory will be be /scratch/globus/<username>.
-If you need to move files to or from storage areas not associated with Peregrine, please contact us to discuss options.
+If you need to move files to or from storage areas not associated with NREL HPC, please contact us to discuss options.

-You will activate the NREL endpoint (nrel#globus) using your NREL HPC username and password (not the globus.org username/password).
+You will activate an NREL endpoint (nrel#globus) using your NREL HPC username and password (not the globus.org username/password).

 Globus Personal Endpoints